stackchain/ocr-cnh-2-json/README.md

 }
 ```

-This request shall return a JSON with the following format:
+This request will return a JSON with the following format:
 ```json
 {
 	"nome": "XXXXXXXXXXXXXXX",